theintern/intern/README.md

 Intern can run unit tests in browsers that support ECMAScript 5, including mobile browsers on Android and iOS, and in Node 4+.
 It’s self-tests run against IE 10 and 11, Firefox 33 and current, Chrome 38 and current, and Safari 9 and 10, as well as Node 6 and 8.

+Note that Intern requires npm 3+ to install properly, so Node 4 users may need to update npm.

 Intern can run functional tests using WebDriver-compatible applications and services, including Selenium, Appium, Selendroid.
 It has built-in support for cloud testing services from [BrowserStack](https://browserstack.com), [CrossBrowserTesting](https://crossbrowsertesting.com), [SauceLabs](https://saucelabs.com), and [TestingBot](https://testingbot.com).

 <!-- start-github-only -->